shorn/fruitfly/doc/plugin-development.md

 been being caused by other complications in the large project I was integrating into.
 Just be aware that you might run into issues integrating into projects on later versions of the JDK.

+# Running unit tests

+Run the `test` Gradle task.

+See [plugin-structure.md](./plugin-structure.md#test-code) for discussion of how the existing unit tests are structured.